-On October 30, 2020, the SCIM Transaction closed and SCIM purchased certain assets from the CIF Seller and became the investment adviser of CIF pursuant to the CIF Advisory Agreement.
-Pursuant to the CIF Advisory Agreement, SCIM will receive an annual base management fee equal to 1.85% of CIF's average daily net assets and a quarterly income incentive fee.
-The CIF Advisory Agreement is renewable annually following an initial two-year term, which renewal must be approved by (a) a majority of the outstanding voting securities of CIF or by vote of CIF's Board of Trustees; and (b) by vote of a majority of non-interested Trustees.
-In connection with the closing of the SCIM Transaction, the Corporation entered into the agreements described below whereby the Corporation will receive the net economic benefits derived under the CIF Advisory Agreement.
-Upon closing, the Corporation advanced approximately \$12.0 million to SCIM pursuant to the SCIM Facility and may advance up to an additional \$3.0 million, for an aggregate principal amount not to exceed \$15.0 million.
-The SCIM Facility is secured by the rights, management fees, performances fees, and other compensation associated with the CIF Advisory Agreement.
-In addition, the Corporation entered into the SCIM Services Agreement, pursuant to which the Corporation will provide certain administrative services to SCIM in respect of CIF.
-Under the SCIM Services Agreement, in exchange for the administrative services relating to CIF, SCIM will pay to the Corporation, on a quarterly basis, an amount equal to the aggregate base management and incentive fees received by SCIM from CIF under the CIF Advisory Agreement in respect of such quarter, net of debt service, a quarterly fee to be retained by SCIM comprised of a specified amount, plus an allocable portion of the compensation of SCIM's investment professionals in connection with their performance of investment advisory services for CIF.
-In addition, SCIM will be reimbursed by the Corporation quarterly for certain expenses it incurs in connection with the investment advisory services provided pursuant to the CIF Advisory Agreement.
+On October 30, 2020, the SCIM Transaction closed and SCIM purchased certain assets from the ACIF Seller and became the investment adviser of ACIF pursuant to the ACIF Advisory Agreement.
+Pursuant to the ACIF Advisory Agreement, SCIM will receive an annual base management fee equal to 1.85% of ACIF's average daily net assets and a quarterly income incentive fee.
+The ACIF Advisory Agreement is renewable annually following an initial two-year term, which renewal must be approved by (a) a majority of the outstanding voting securities of ACIF or by vote of ACIF's Board of Trustees; and (b) by vote of a majority of non-interested Trustees.
+In connection with the closing of the SCIM Transaction, the Corporation entered into the agreements described below whereby the Corporation will receive the net economic benefits derived under the ACIF Advisory Agreement.
+Upon closing, the Corporation advanced \$12.0 million to SCIM pursuant to the SCIM Facility and could advance up to an additional \$3.0 million, for an aggregate principal amount not to exceed \$15.0 million.
+The SCIM Facility is secured by the rights, management fees, performances fees, and other compensation associated with the ACIF Advisory Agreement.
+In addition, the Corporation entered into the SCIM Services Agreement, pursuant to which the Corporation will provide certain administrative services to SCIM in respect of ACIF.
+Under the SCIM Services Agreement, in exchange for the administrative services relating to ACIF, SCIM will pay to the Corporation, on a quarterly basis, an amount equal to the aggregate base management and incentive fees received by SCIM from ACIF under the ACIF Advisory Agreement in respect of such quarter, net of debt service, a quarterly fee to be retained by SCIM comprised of a specified amount, plus an allocable portion of the compensation of SCIM's investment professionals in connection with their performance of investment advisory services for ACIF.
+In addition, SCIM will be reimbursed by the Corporation quarterly for certain expenses it incurs in connection with the investment advisory services provided pursuant to the ACIF Advisory Agreement.

-On November 6, 2020, the U.S. Securities and Exchange Commission declared ML Management's registration as an investment adviser to be effective.
+On November 6, 2020, the U.S. Securities and Exchange Commission declared ML Management's registration as an investment adviser under the Investment Advisors Act of 1940, as amended, to be effective.